deadstudios/add-on-utilities/README.md

 **Core Technologies**:
 - **Node.js**: Powers the backend operations in the Main Process, including file system (fs, path, util) and HTTP requests (https).
 - **javascript-obfuscator**: A powerful Node.js library used in the Main Process to perform the complex JavaScript code transformations.
-- **archiver**: A Node.js library used in the Main Process to create .zip archives (for .mcpack files).
+- **archiver**: A Node.js library used in the Main Process to create .zip archives (for .mcaddon files).
 - **electron-builder**: A comprehensive toolchain used for packaging and distributing the Electron application across various platforms (Windows, macOS, Linux).
 It handles creating installers and managing release artifacts.
 - **electron-updater**: A module integrated into the Main Process that leverages GitHub Releases to provide seamless automatic updates for the application.
 - **electron-log**: A logging utility for Electron applications, used here for robust logging of update processes and general application events.